Donald Trump Remembers the 'Legend' Rush Limbaugh

 “He is a legend.
 He really is.
 There aren’t really too many legends around,” Trump said.
 “To those people that listened to him every day, it was like a religious experience for a lot of people.
 His fans.
 They just wouldn’t miss him.
 A very, very, unique person.”

-The former president spoke about Limbaugh in a phone interview on Fox News.
+The former president spoke about Limbaugh’s life and legacy in a phone interview on Fox News Wednesday afternoon.

-“He was fighting till the very end, he was a fighter and just a great gentleman,” Trump said in a phone interview on Fox News.
+“He was fighting till the very end, he was a fighter and just a great gentleman,” Trump said.

 The former president said that he spoke on the phone with Limbaugh just a few days before he died.

-“His fight was very, very courageous and he was very very sick and from diagnosis on, it was just something that was not going to be beaten,” he said.
+“His fight was very, very courageous and he was very, very, sick and from diagnosis on, it was just something that was not going to be beaten,” he said, recalling when Limbaugh was diagnosed with terminal lung cancer in February 2020.

 Trump noted that Limbaugh fought hard to live past the election, telling Fox News that the broadcaster believed that he actually won the 2020 election.